Mathef/docs-4-ai/crawl4ai_docs.md

 ## Hypothetical Website Example

-Let\'s consider a hypothetical e-commerce website that displays product categories, each containing multiple products.
+Let's consider a hypothetical e-commerce website that displays product categories, each containing multiple products.
 Each product has details, reviews, and related items.
 This complex structure will allow us to demonstrate various advanced features of JsonCssExtractionStrategy.